cpe200-158-sec1/week-1/Homework/Homework/Readme.md

 # Questions
 * Why we need "if-else" in function process?

-Answer: because it is recursive form.
+Answer: if we don't have "if-else"  it make infinity loop.

 # Resources